frankie-lira/Gait-Monitoring-Website/README.md

 ```

 ## Limitations
 * We set up the Raspberry Pi as the server and the computer hosting the WebApp is the client.
-There are
+There are some limitations to this set up, with one main one being that the user would have to manually enter the Raspberry Pi IP address on the server script and the client script.
+* While the plotting tool works, the graph looks really cramped after leaving the WebApp to run for a while.
+This could be fixed by zooming in on certain parts of the graph or making the x-axis automatically change the layout every time interval.

 ## Video Walkthrough
 Here's a walkthrough of implemented user stories: